avinashsi/nginx_ingress/README.md

 Now  lets map a frontend Nginx in front of it.

-We will compile the Docker Images.
-But for this case we have already pushed the image to docker repository.
+We will compile the Docker file to build Docker Image.
+But for this case we have already pushed the image to docker repository so need to the following step.
+It is Just for reference.

 Login in machine and run the following command to build docker image

 ```
 cd /vagrant/files/Nginx_Dockerfile
 docker build -t avinashsi/nginx:V1.2 .
 docker push avinashsi/nginx:V1.2
 ```
-Note: Please don't run this command as the image is already pushed in docker hub.
-It gets automatically pulled when we create pods.

 Now you are good to go lets configure the Nginx configuration using ConfigMap as shown.